GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

 Let's configure the `gluu-oauth-auth` plugin with DB-Less mode.

-1. First Step is to you need to create a OP Client for `gluu-oauth-auth` plugin using the OXD `/register-site` endpoint.
+1. First, create two OP Clients for the `gluu-oauth-auth` plugin using the oxd `/register-site` endpoint.

-      You need two client one for `gluu-oauth-auth` plugin which responsible for introspect the token.
-Below is the request to create client using OXD Endpoint.
-It will return you `oxd_id`, `client_id` and `client_secret`.
-You need to use this configurations in `gluu-oauth-auth` plugin configuration.
+    The first is for the `gluu-oauth-auth` plugin, which is responsible for introspecting the token.
+Below is the request to create a client using the oxd endpoint.
+It will return the `oxd_id`, `client_id` and `client_secret`.
+You need to use this configurations in the `gluu-oauth-auth` plugin configuration.

       ```bash
       curl -k -X POST https://<oxd_host>/register-site \